 Using the practice tests is a good way to prepare for the Accuplacer tests you are taking.
 Taking practice tests allows you to discover areas you need to study the most, as well as track your progress and prepare for your real Accuplacer exam.
 There is a number of free Accuplacer practice test available online such as Passemall, assisting students to complete entire practice tests closed to the actual test.

-Students may receive guidance from school counselors after receiving their test results.
-These specialists can go over test results and recommend that students retake the test, take a diagnostic version of the exam or enroll in one or more subject-specific preparation courses.
-Counselors can also help students choose the appropriate courses for their first year of studies by identifying which college-level classes they are entitled to take based on their grades.
+Counselors in schools could provide students advise once exam results are announced.
+These professionals can evaluate test results and give recommendations to students on whether they should retake the exam, take a diagnostic version of it, or register for one or more subject-specific study sessions.
+Counselors can help students choose the correct courses for their first year of study by letting them know which college-level subjects they are eligible to take depending on their grades.

 All the information you need about Accuplacer scores is provided in this article.
 To create your personal study plan and ace your exam, it’s essential that you are fully aware of each school’s Accuplacer score requirements.